 Fatima Memorial Hospital (FMH) was born out of a tragic history of personal bereavement.
 Maulvi Feroz-ud-din, a prominent scholar, lost his young wife, Kaneez Fatima, during childbirth in 1917, due to a severe lack of adequate medical facilities.

-Today FMH stands committed to provide quality health care services to all categories of patients disregarding means to pay.
-The hospital today serves not only as a hub for patients, but also as the teaching base of all human health resource which includes the FMH College of Medicine and Dentistry and for FCPS, MCPS, MD & MRCGP training of postgraduate trainees, FMH Continues to be a practice base for nurses trained at the Saida Waheed FMH College of Nursing.
+Today FMH stands committed to provide quality health care services to all categories of patients regardless of their ability to pay.
+The hospital today serves not only as a hub for patients, but also as the teaching base of all human health resource which includes the FMH College of Medicine and Dentistry and for FCPS, MCPS, MD & MRCGP training of postgraduate trainees.
+FMH Continues to be a practice base for nurses trained at the Saida Waheed FMH College of Nursing.
 The hospital also continues to act as a referral center for patients treated by the mobile health service.